VishnuDileesh/twitter-old-clone/README.md

 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 You also need to create a Firebase account and a file named .env.local in your project folder.
-And copy paste the Firebase configuration to your .env.local file.
-(Remember to append your config variables with the keyword REACT_APP)
+And copy paste the Firebase configuration to your .env.local file.<br /> (Remember to append your config variables with the keyword REACT_APP)

+Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/vishnu-dileesh) & [Instagram](https://www.instagram.com/vi_c0de/)